wiicode/cybersecurity-framework/bronze-controls/designing-controls/logging-for-security.md

 ## A. Choose which logs to generate or retain: What questions do you need to answer?

-Your first step is to generate a list of logs that could be used to determine whether your organisation’s IT has been compromised, and to what extent.
+Your first step is to generate a list of logs that could be used to determine whether your organization’s IT has been compromised, and to what extent.

 In the table below we've listed the common questions you're likely to be asked during the initial phases of a cyber incident.
 Working through these will help to focus your efforts and guide next steps.